 How this can affect daily life

 Vestibular Disorders can affect comfort, mobility, balance, energy, and confidence with daily tasks.
-Conditions affecting balance and spatial orientation, often causing dizziness and vertigo.
+Vertigo and unsteadiness are exhausting.
+Some cases, like BPPV, need a repositioning maneuver.
+Others need gaze and balance training in your house.
 When symptoms begin to change how someone moves, cares for themselves, or manages routines, therapy can help identify practical next steps.

 When it may be time to schedule an evaluation